When Is the Best Time

 Our unique Ultimate Guide to 'The Wave'.
 Covering everything from winning the lottery, weather to insider tips:

 Everything from the above infographic can also be found in the text below, as well as additional tips at the bottom.
-This is a complete guide which received a major update in late 2017.
-That means all information is up-to-date for the year 2018.
-In addition, it will be extended on a regular basis.
+All information is up-to-date for the year 2019 and even 2020.
+In addition, it will be extended on a regular basis for major changes.

 - The Hike: This is one of the most fascinating hikes on our planet.
 A truly surreal experience like no other.
 It's a 6 miles (10 km) round trip.
 The difficulty is medium and it's not marked.